weedu34/Diffraction_Effeciency/README.md

 # Diffraction_Effeciency
 This repository allows you to calculate the diffraction efficiency of DOE.
-# Diffraction Efficiency

-This project utilizes a specific Python environment named `diffraction_efficiency`.
-Please follow the steps below to set up the environment and install the required dependencies.

-# Diffraction Efficiency

-This project utilizes a specific Python environment managed by Anaconda.
 Please follow the steps below to set up the environment and install the required dependencies.

 ## Environment Setup